 If you visit an offshore site and then compare that to one of the licensed Australian betting sites, you will notice that the local operator has fewer gaming options and a smaller website.
 This is because licensed brands are limited in what they may offer to citizens: no poker, no gambling and no in-play betting.
 Foreign websites operate under no such restrictions and therefore offer the full range of gaming options.

-Despite there being fewer options at licensed AUS betting sites, we do believe it’s best to stick with operators that have taken the time to go through the licensing process.
+Despite fewer options at licensed AUS betting sites, we believe it’s best to stick with operators that have taken the time to go through the licensing process.
 The reason being is that (1) it is expressly legal and (2) most of the best international online gambling sites are already licensed in Australia anyways.

 The easiest way to determine if a site has a license to operate is to look at the domain name.
 If the website’s address ends in .com.au, it is most likely a licensed Australian betting site.
 Unlicensed sites are unable to get similar domains and therefore operate from standard .com domains.